astro-tools/diskEvolution/doc/sphinx/background.rst

 Step 2: Adding Temperature gradient to the Proto-Lunar disk:
 ------------------------------------------------------------

-Adding temperature gradient, and hence change in the viscosity using following equation,
+Adding temperature gradient, and hence change in the viscosity using following equation

 .. math::
 \displaystyle \text{2}\sigma\text{T}^4 = \frac{9}{4} \Sigma\nu\Omega^2